edkolev/poor-mans-plugin-downloader.vim/README.md

 - run `git clone` on vim startup for any missing plugins
 - run `git pull` for each plugin when `:UpdatePlugins` is executed

-## What this isn't:

-- a full blown vim package manager (whatever that is)

-- a pony

-## What this can't do:

-- download plugins from anywhere but github

-- download plugins with anything but git

 ## Usage

 1. copy the snippet (below) in your vimrc